Redmond O'Hanlon (outlaw): The informer-priest

 Roman Catholic priest Fr.
 Edmund Murphy was stationed in Killeavy, County Armagh, a parish located in the heart of O'Hanlon country.
-On the instructions of Archbishop Oliver Plunkett, Father Murphy began denouncing the Count and his co-conspirators from the pulpit.
+On the instructions of Archbishop Oliver Plunkett, Father Murphy began denouncing all Tories, including the Count and his co-conspirators, from the pulpit.

 In a pamphlet printed in London as propaganda for the Titus Oates Plot, Father Murphy alleged that the Count responded by threatening Father Murphy with dire consequences if he did not desist.
 When Father Murphy ignored the warning, O'Hanlon decreed that any parishioner who attended a Mass offered by the Rector of Killeavy would be fined one cow for the first offence, two for the second offence, and for the third offence would be killed.
 After this threat was carried out against two Killeavy parishioners, Father Murphy arranged for another priest to take his place and began to spend an increasing amount of time plotting vengeance against Redmond O'Hanlon.

-In this Father Murphy was assisted by Cormacke Raver O'Murphy, a former O'Hanlon associate who had begun brazenly robbing travellers who carried the Count's passes.
+In this Father Murphy was assisted by Cormacke Raver O'Murphy, a former O'Hanlon associate who had begun brazenly robbing travellers who carried the Count's passes and refusing to return the stolen goods or pay the Count's fines.
 Together, Father Murphy and Cormacke Raver began plotting a means to lure the Count to a location where he could be captured or assassinated.
 To Father Murphy's outrage, however, Ensign John Smith and Lieutenant Henry Baker, who commanded the local British Army garrison, were profiting considerably from their alliance with O'Hanlon and had no desire to curb the Count's activities.

 Ultimately, Cormacke O'Murphy was assassinated by a disgruntled associate who had secretly allied himself with O'Hanlon.
-Father Murphy, however, was unwilling to give up.
+Father Murphy, however, was unwilling to give up and, in 1674, his priestly faculties were suspended by Archbishop Plunkett, "for drunkenness and consorting with tories."

+As later events were to demonstrate, Archbishop Plunkett may well have had Father Edmund Murphy in mind when he composed the following poem, which remains a classic and often referenced work of Modern literature in Irish: